Aliases for ADCY9 Gene

 GeneCards Summary for ADCY9 Gene

 ADCY9 (Adenylate Cyclase 9) is a Protein Coding gene.
 Diseases associated with ADCY9 include Chromosome 16P13.3 Deletion Syndrome, Proximal and Malaria.
-Among its related pathways are Salivary secretion and DAG and IP3 signaling.
+Among its related pathways are Ovarian steroidogenesis and G-protein signaling G-Protein alpha-i signaling cascades.
 Gene Ontology (GO) annotations related to this gene include phosphorus-oxygen lyase activity and adenylate cyclase activity.
-An important paralog of this gene is ADCY3.
+An important paralog of this gene is ADCY5.

 UniProtKB/Swiss-Prot for ADCY9 Gene